Skip to content

 Night Harvest

 Night harvesting is a viticultural practice where grapes are harvested during the cooler nighttime hours.
 This method helps preserve the grapes’ acidity and aromatic compounds, leading to fresher and more vibrant wines.
-In Greece, wineries such as Domaine Vassiliou in Attica have adopted night harvesting to maintain grape freshness, which is essential for producing excellent wines.
+Our producer Aoton in Attica have adopted night harvesting to maintain grape freshness, which is essential for producing excellent wines.

 The cooler temperatures at night slow down grape respiration and prevent premature fermentation, ensuring that the grapes retain their desired characteristics until they reach the winery.
 This technique is particularly beneficial in regions with significant temperature differences between day and night, as it helps maintain the balance and quality of the wine.